45kb/hello-google/README.md

 I really suggest you to download the app and see how it interacts.

-Probably not the best project i did in the past, but surely the one who makes me happy because it's appreciated a lot by the open source community.
+Probably not the best project i did in the past, but surely the one who makes me happy because it's appreciated a lot by the open source community (got 66k downloads and counting)

 ## Why this design?